jhammarstedt/Normalization-fixaction/README.md

 To run the pipeline choose dataset and method with flags -d and -m `python run_pipeline.py -d wine -m zscore`

-To run for everyrun:
+To run for everything:
-`python run_pipeline.py -d all -m all
+`python run_pipeline.py -d wine -m all

+Note that running for all datasets is not working yet since all have yet to be added.

 ### Parameters
 datasets: